Magnetic field-resilient quantum-limited parametric amplifier

 To characterize the NKPA performance, we package the NKPA chip in an oxygen-free copper housing connectorized with an SMA launcher, and then installed the device in a dilution refrigerator and cooled down to 8\,mK.
 The device is not protected by a magnetic shield as opposed to amplifiers made from Josephson junctions.
 The measurement setup is illustrated in Fig.~1(c).
 By sweeping the frequency of a weak probe signal, we obtained the reflection spectrum with a vector network analyzer.
 The low extinction ($< 0.5~\mathrm{dB}$) in amplitude response and $2\pi$ phase shift in phase response indicate the resonance is in the regime where the intrinsic loss rate is negligible in comparison to the external coupling rate, which is desired for low-noise parametric amplifications.
 From the theoretical fitting, we extracted the resonant frequency at 7.45~GHz, the lower bound of intrinsic quality factor $Q_\mathrm{in}$ at 4,000, and a total decay rate of $\kappa_\mathrm{tot}=2\pi \times 58.9~\mathrm{MHz}$, which set the expectation for the gain-bandwidth product for the parametric amplification.

 We then drive the NKPA for four-wave mixing parametric amplification.
 In general, there are two driving schemes.
-The first is to use a resonant drive tone to enable amplification at frequencies centered at the drive frequency.
-The second scheme is to use a two-tone drive at frequencies $f_\mathrm{p1}$ and $f_\mathrm{p2}$ each at a side of the resonance, leading to a gain spectrum centers at $(f_\mathrm{p1}+f_\mathrm{p2})/2$.
+The first is to use a resonant drive tone to enable amplification at frequencies centered at the drive frequency \cite{schuster_2020_PRApplied_FWM_KI}.
+The second scheme is to use a two-tone drive at frequencies $f_\mathrm{p1}$ and $f_\mathrm{p2}$ each at a side of the resonance, leading to a gain profile centers at $(f_\mathrm{p1}+f_\mathrm{p2})/2$.
 We adopt the second scheme with each drive detuned by 133.5~MHz \textendash over 2 linewidths, which allows amplified signal analysis without the need to filter out the drive tone.
+Importantly, since both drive tones are off-resonant, spurious nonlinear processes which are common in travelling-wave amplifiers \cite{peng_2022_floquet_twpa_spurious_nonlinear_process,TWPA_squeezing_2022_Arxiv_Will-Oliver} are largely suppressed in NKPA.
+For example, numerical simulation confirms that the spurious four-wave mixing process, in which the annihilation of two lower-frequency (or higher-frequency) drive photons generates two photons at the signal and the idler frequencies, can be rightfully neglected.
 By increasing the microwave drive power, we observe rising phase-preserving amplifications as shown in figure~2(a).
 Amplification as high as 42\,dB is achieved, demonstrating the advantage of cavity-based amplifier comparing to traveling wave amplifiers, for the absence of spurious nonlinearities.
 At 24~dB gain, the 3-dB bandwidth of the amplification spectrum is 3.1~MHz.
 As a result, the gain-bandwidth product is 74~MHz, close to the expected value equal cavity linewidth.
 The 1-dB compression power is found to be -133~dBm, on par with standard Josephson parametric amplifiers consisting of single mixing element \cite{liu_2017_josephson_APL,zhong_2013_squeezing_NJoPhy}.
 In addition, the weak microwave drive power (-87~dBm) for amplification is a testament to the high nonlinearity.
 Even with a 30\,dB attenuator in the mixing chamber to thermalize the microwave noise for the microwave drive input, the heat dissipation in the dilution fridge mixing chamber is below -56~dBm, which allows scaling the number of NKPA devices without challenging the heat budget.
-With the drive power that generates large gain, we can infer the NKPA nonlinearity $K = 2\pi \times 110~\mathrm{kHz}$ and $I^\mathrm{*} = 2~\mathrm{\mu A}$.
+With the drive power that generates large gain, we can infer the NKPA self-Kerr nonlinearity $K \approx 2\pi \times 110~\mathrm{kHz}$ and $I^\mathrm{*} \approx 9~\mathrm{\mu A}$.